Missing values: sparse inverse covariance estimation and an extension to sparse regression: Discussion

 \section{Discussion}

 We presented an $\ell_{1}$-penalized (negative) log-likelihood method for estimating the inverse covariance matrix in the multivariate normal model in presence of missing data.
 Our method is based on the observed likelihood and therefore works in the missing at random (MAR) setup which is more general than the missing completely at random (MCAR) framework.
-As argued in Section~\ref{sec:simulation2}, the method cannot handle missingness pattern which are not at random (NMAR), i.e. "systematic" missingness.
-For optimization, we use a simple and efficient EM-algorithm which works in a high-dimensional setup and which can cope with high degrees of missing values.
-In Section~\ref{sec:sparseregr}, we extended the methodology for high-dimensional regression with missing values in the covariates.
+As argued in Section~\ref{sec:simulation2}, the method cannot handle missingness pattern which are not at random (NMAR), i.e., "systematic" missingness.
+For optimization, we use a simple and efficient EM algorithm which works in a high-dimensional setup and which can cope with high degrees of missing values.
+In sparse settings, the method works substantially better than $\ell_2$-regularization.
+In Section~\ref{sec:sparseregr}, the methodology was extended for high-di\-men\-sion\-al regression with missing values in the covariates.
 We developed a two-stage likelihood approach which was found to be never worse but sometimes much better than K-nearest neighbors or using the straightforward imputation with a penalized covariance (and mean) estimate from incomplete data.